Access to Practical Nursing | Diploma

 Students must complete a minimum of 50% of the program hours at Coast Mountain College.

-Students must achieve a minimum accumulative GPA of 2.67 and a CR in each Consolidated Practice Experience and Preceptorship to graduate from the Access to Practical Nursing Program.
-Students who receive a grade of less than 70% in any course may be placed on a learning contract.
+Students must achieve a minimum accumulative GPA of 2.67.
+Students must receive 70% in each course and a CR in each Lab, Consolidated Practice Experience and Preceptorship to graduate from the Access to Practical Nursing Program.

 Uniforms and Supplies: